 HD 20781 and HD 20782 form a wide binary system and both stars have their own planetary systems in S type orbits.
 This is the first binary star discovered with both components known to have orbiting planets.

 HD 20781 has the stellar classification G9.5V and is approximately 117 light years distant from the solar system.
-It has an apparent visual magnitude of 8.44.
+It has an apparent magnitude of 8.44.
 It has two confirmed planets in its orbit.
 They were discovered in 2011.

 HD 20782 belongs to the spectral class G3V.
-It has an apparent visual magnitude of 7.38 and is also approximately 117 light years distant.
+It has an apparent magnitude of 7.38 and is also approximately 117 light years distant.
 An extrasolar planet was discovered orbiting the star in 2006.

 HIP 13044 is a red horizontal branch star, one in the stage of evolution that follows the red giant stage.
 It has an apparent magnitude of 9.9 and is approximately 701 light years distant from Earth.